bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Because we\'re getting on and we grow text.
-It\'s always good to copy and paste just to make sure you\'re getting exactly the right thing, and then we\'ll do click parentheses and a semicolon.
+Because we&apos;re getting on and we grow text.
+It&apos;s always good to copy and paste just to make sure you&apos;re getting exactly the right thing, and then we&apos;ll do click parentheses and a semicolon.
 That click handler will run when we click on grow text.
-Then we\'re going to come in your add a function that runs when we click on that, on secret square braces.
+Then we&apos;re going to come in your add a function that runs when we click on that, on secret square braces.
 I want curly braces.

-Move that down and then once again, I\'m going to go get my box, pound box inside quotes there.
-I\'m going to run the animate.
-The custom animate function here and again, we\'re going to pass in with curly braces, not square brackets, curly braces and object.
+Move that down and then once again, I&apos;m going to go get my box, pound box inside quotes there.
+I&apos;m going to run the animate.
+The custom animate function here and again, we&apos;re going to pass in with curly braces, not square brackets, curly braces and object.
 What are we going to do here?
-We\'re going to do font in quotes.
+We&apos;re going to do font in quotes.
 No, this one looks like this.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 191.
 (114) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->